Fionalodge0/Weather_Project/README.md

 # Weather_Project
-A weather project that runs through several machine learning algorithms.
-No particular goal in mind apart from practicing machine learning algorithms and data cleaning.
+A weather project that runs through several machine learning algorithms, with particular focus on altimeter setting and temperature.

+The required csv is not contained in this repo.